yossi1ashkenazi/billing-system/README.md

 # BANK system

 A personal project I created.
-This project is a complete billing system, using PostgreSQL and flask HTTP serveres . <br/>
+This project is a complete billing system, using PostgreSQL and flask HTTP serveres. <br/>
 The system credits the customer with the amount.<br/>
 In the following 12 weeks, the system performs debits of amount/12 once a week.<br/>
 A failed debit is moved to the end of the repayment plan (a week from the last payment).<br/>